-Beware of Stevia in the Raw, Equal, Sweet’n Low and Splenda.
+Beware of Stevia in the Raw, Equal, Sweet’n Low, and Splenda packets.
 They are labeled “zero calories” but they are not.

-The FDA allows servings under 1 gram of carbs and under 4 calories per serving to be labeled “zero calories”.
-So manufacturers cleverly package about 0.9 grams of pure carbs (glucose/dextrose) mixed with a small dose of a more powerful artificial sweetener.
+The FDA allows products with less than 1 gram of carbs and less than 4 calories per serving to be labeled “zero calories.”
+So manufacturers cleverly package about 0.9 grams of pure carbs (from glucose/dextrose and sometimes maltodextrin) mixed with a small dose of a more powerful sweetener.

 The labels reel in the consumer and satisfy the authorities.
 But the packages in fact contain almost 4 calories each, and almost a gram of carbs.
 On a keto diet that can quickly add up.
 Don’t be conned; don’t consume.

 Can you drink diet soft drinks on a keto diet?
 We recommend you avoid them if possible.
 Drink water, sparkling water, tea, or coffee instead.

 As noted at the start of this guide, regular consumption of sweets, even with no calories, can potentially maintain cravings for sweet tastes.

 Consuming diet beverages may also make it harder to lose weight.49 This could be due to hormonal effects, other effects on satiety signals, or effects on gut microbiota.50

 What’s more, a 2016 study found that most studies showing a favorable or neutral relationship between sugar-sweetened beverages and weight were funded by industry and full of conflict of interest, research bias and unreproduced findings.51

 If you must drink diet sodas, though, you will likely still stay in ketosis.
 Regular soda, sweetened with sugar or high fructose corn syrup, on the other hand, will likely kick you right out of ketosis.
 Do not consume.